 Don’t miss the serene Buddha head cradled in the loving embrace of the roots of a Bodhi tree, reminiscent of Ta Promh in Cambodia.

 This was built in 1424 by King Boromraja II on the ground where his two elder brothers, Ai and Yi, were killed in elephant-back combat.
 This left the way open for Boromraja to succeed to the throne.

-Ayutthaya itinerary: Day 2
+Ayutthaya Itinerary: Day 2 – Morning

 Wat Phra Ram